-Volunteers have been operating for many years in the Ambulance Service and their role in communities is vital.
+Volunteers have been operating for many years in NSW Ambulance and their role in communities is vital.
 Volunteer ambulance officers, peer support officers, chaplains, consumer representatives and staff donate their time every day and make a very real and enduring difference to the quality of care we deliver.

 - Consumer representatives are members of the community who provide valuable feedback on ambulance projects and ensures the public are consulted on ambulance initiatives.

-We thank all volunteers for their invaluable contribution to Ambulance.
+We thank all volunteers for their invaluable contribution to NSW Ambulance.